 Claire's laboratory is interested in how cancer cells are able to dissociate from the primary tumour, invade the surrounding tissue and subsequently metastasise to distal sites.
 They use a lot of microscopy in the work, including confocal, TIRF and FRET in addition to live cell imaging to investigate the role of PAK family kinases in cancer cell migration, adhesion and invasion.

-The 2023 Annual General Meeting of the Life Sciences Section of the Royal Microscopical Society took place on Wednesday 5 July at mmc2023.
+The 2025 Annual General Meeting of the Life Sciences Section of the Royal Microscopical Society will take place at 4:45pm on Tuesday 1 July 2025 during mmc2025 incorporating EMAG 2025.

 All the Society’s AGMs are free to attend for both members and non-members.